Make-Ahead Crème Brûlée French Toast: An exquisite, caramelly overnight breakfast casserole that will thrill even the pickiest palate!

 Like with many tasty, make ahead breakfast casseroles, the prep is done the day before, all you need to do in the morning is brew the coffee and fry up some bacon and, voilà, you have a splendid, inexpensive meal.
 It’s perfect for breakfast, brunch and/or dinner, and as a bonus, it’s an entrée and dessert all in one!

 This poofs up magically in the oven but falls almost immediately.
 But, no worries.
 This exquisite, out of this world overnight casserole will wow even the pickiest customers.
 Well, maybe not everyone as my hubby recently told me he’s not a huge fan of strata and other make-ahead breakfast dishes.
 Gasp.
 Hard to fathom, isn’t it?

 But if you love caramel, this is a legitimate way to get your fix first thing in the morning.
 I hope you’ll give it a shot the next time you have out of town visitors or for Father’s Day, Easter, Christmas morning or anytime you feel like treating your family to a special breakfast.

 Tips for Making Crème Brûlée French Toast

 - Choose a sturdy bread.
-If it’s too delicate, it will could turn to mush when the custard is absorbed.
+If it’s too delicate, it will turn to mush when the custard is absorbed.

-- Refrigerating overnight is recommended, but if you’re short on time, a couple hours will probably be OK.
+- Refrigerating overnight is recommended, but if you’re short on time, a couple of hours will probably be OK.
 You want to make sure the bread soaks up as much custard as possible.